In This Article

 Using Witness and Expert Testimony

-- Eyewitnesses who saw the accident happen, who arrived in the immediate aftermath, or who tried to provide assistance after the fact
+In addition to documentary evidence, you might be able to strengthen your case with corroborating statements from:- Eyewitnesses who saw the accident happen, who arrived in the immediate aftermath, or who tried to provide assistance after the fact

 - Experts in the medical field who will examine you and confirm that you suffered serious emotional and physical injuries due to the accident